prestongarno/kotlinq/docs/index.md

 There are currently 2 DSLs:

 1. `kotlinq-dsl`: Un-typed DSL for simply fetching data.
 Does not support converting to JVM types.
 2. `kotlinq-jvm`: Somewhat type-safe DSL, experimental.
 Supports defining fragments based on kotlin classes, validating a GraphQL response, and also resolving the response to native JVM class instances.
-It is unfortunately restrictive and requires tight coupling, so use with caution.
+It is unfortunately restrictive and requires tight coupling to the library, so use with caution.

 The next section contains a run-down of shared concepts between the DSL modules.